redromnon/HeroicBashLauncher/README.md

 Execute the program by running the following command `./HeroicBashLauncher.sh` or simply double-click this file.
 You will be required to enable executable permissions for this file.

-**_Keep in mind, you have to run this program everytime you change the Settings in the Heroic Games Launcher app.
-This helps to overwrite the old launch parameters with the new ones._**

 ### Running Games
-You can execute a game's launch file using the terminal like ```./Sugar.sh```.
+You can run your game by executing the game's launch file using the terminal like ```./Sugar.sh```.
 Or using your preferred game launcher/manager, just point the executable path to the game's launch file.
 Simple!

 ### Updating the Program